Image sharpness redefined: Adaptive deconvolution

 No registration required

-piccure+ pricing starts at 79.99 USD* for 1 computerDownload image samples and step-by-step explanation of how to get the best results (click here) Contact customer support ALL inquiries are handled by the founders and/or developers.
+View HandbookDownload image samples and step-by-step explanation of how to get the best results (click here) Changelog Version 3 ; ALL inquiries are handled by the founders and/or developers.
 We DO NOT outsource support to a third world country.
-More than 50% of all requests are SOLVED within 8h.

 Why would a good photographer need piccure+?

-“Get good glass and work on your technique and you won’t need any ‘magic’ software.”
+“Get good glass and work on your technique and you won’t need any ‘magical’ software.”

 – Photographer, random forum

-Modern lenses – particularly complex and expensive design – exhibit significant copy-to-copy variation.
-Unless you test several copies of a lens prior to purchasing it, you may end up with a “weak optical performance”.
+Modern lenses, particularly complex and expensive designs, exhibit significant copy-to-copy variation.
+Unless you test several copies of a lens prior to purchasing it, you may end up with “weak optical performance”.

 Most camera/lens combinations will exhibit some back- or front-focusing.
 If you do not micro-adjust your autofocus system for a particular lens, your images may (most likely) not be properly focused.